ashleymaeconard/TIMEOR/README.md

     the cluster.

-11. Once you have chosen which genes set to test for enrichment, click the “Analyse” toggle to “ON”.
+11. Once you have chosen which genes set to test for enrichment, click the “Analyze” toggle to “ON”.

 12. Wait to view any enriched gene ontology (GO) terms (Molecular Function, Biological Process, or Cellular Component), pathway,